lich906/regex-spider/README.md

 # Regex Spider

-Finds page content by regular expression recursively on all page.
+Finds page content by regular expression recursively on all pages of specific site.

 You specify:
 1. start URL to begin crawling from it